Nat1405/seng480/project_grades.md

 - poor technical writing
 - Quality of scenarios (clear analysis of stimulus, response, response measure)

 ## Notes M2
 (explaining why marks were deducted)

+Scenarios:
+- For your second scenario, how do you plan on measuring the response _measure_?
+It seems identical to the response itself specified above it. (-0.5)

 -----